thingsboard/thingsboard.github.io/_includes/templates/edge/install/docker-troubleshooting.md

 {: .copy-code}

 {% capture dockerComposeStandalone %}
-If you still rely on docker compose as standalone here is the list of the above commands:
+If you still rely on Docker Compose as docker-compose (with a hyphen) here is the list of the above commands:
 <br>**docker-compose stop**
 <br>**docker-compose rm**
 {% endcapture %}